uwcart/mapstudy/README.md

 		"layerOptions"
 	}]

-An array of objects containing the information needed to add a basemap layer for any `library`.
+An array of objects containing the information needed to add a basemap layer for any `library options`.
 Only the first base layer object will be rendered on the map on load.
 All `baseLayers` will be included as base layer options in the layers control if `underlay` is an included interaction.

 #### map.baseLayers[i].name

 		"name": layer name

 The name of the base layer; a string.
-Required.
 If `overlay` is included in the `interactions`, this name will appear in the layers control on the map.

 #### map.baseLayers[i].source

 		"source": -base layer URL- -provider name- -"postgis:"+tablename-

 The URL of a [raster tile layer](http://leafletjs.com/reference.html#tilelayer) for a Leaflet map, a TopoJSON or GeoJSON file or Postgis table containing the basemap geometry for a Mapbox-GL or D3 map, a RESTful web map service, an iframe embed link, or a static image in *.png*, *.jpg*, or *.tif* format.
 A string.
 Required to add the layer to the map for all libraries except Mapbox-GL.

 For a Leaflet map, the standard URL format is `"http://{s}.domain.com/tiles/{z}/{x}/{y}.png"` where `{s}` is a variable standing for the server instance, `{z}` stands for the zoom level, `{x}` stands for the left-to-right horizontal tile coordinate, and `{y}` stands for the top-to-bottom vertical tile coordinate.
 Check for specifics of the tileset you want to use by viewing a single tile as an image in a browser and noting the contents of the URL bar.